-This month I listened to two audiobooks by Eric Metaxas, the first one titled "Martin Luther”, the other "Bonhoeffer”.
+Recently, I listened to two audiobooks by Eric Metaxas.
+The first one is titled "Martin Luther" and the other "Bonhoeffer."
 Both main characters were coming into their religious fervor through prayer and devotion by reading and meditating on the Bible.
-Martin Luther lived in fear of execution, which never happened and Bonhoeffer was executed two weeks before the end of the war for his crime of plotting to kill Adolph Hitler and end the evil of Nazi Germany.
-Eric Metaxas, an excellent researcher, writer, and storyteller is an author I highly recommend.
-Both books taught me that you can't just walk the walk - you must walk it prayerfully and you can't just read the Bible - you must do it prayerfully, believing that God is speaking to you through his Word.
+It's a reminder that we can't just walk the walk.
+We must walk it prayerfully.
+And we can't just read the Bible.
+We must do it prayerfully, believing that God speaks to us through his Word.
 Eric Metaxas is an excellent researcher, writer, and storyteller.
 I highly recommend his books.

-In Upper Michigan, the weather teases us with a few warm days in April, lots of cold and freezing temperatures in May.
-All of a sudden, when we get into June summer comes and stays for a while.
+Summer in Upper Michigan is a tease, with a few warm days in April, lots of cold and freezing temperatures in May.
+But when June comes, summer stays for a while.
 It's nice to see more people walking the trails, riding their bikes, visiting with friends in outside cafes, and braving the freezing waters of Lake Superior.
-I have found that the most profound pictures are taken at dawn and it is during this time of solitude where you experience a sense of awe and wonder as the morning is quiet with only the waves gently lapping at the shore, and the choir of birds are joyfully singing.
-It is at thee moments I feel blessed to have found what it means to be saved by grace.
+The most profound pictures are taken at dawn.
+It's during this time of solitude where you experience a sense of awe and wonder as the morning is quiet with only the waves gently lapping at the shore, and the choir of birds joyfully singing.
+At these moments, I feel blessed to have found what it means to be saved by grace.